Kong/docs.konghq.com/app/konnect/dev-portal/applications/dynamic-client-registration/auth0.md

 ### Configure the API audience

 {:.note}
-> **Note:** You can use an existing API entity if there is one already defined in Auth0 that represents the audience you are/will be serving with Konnect Portal applications.
+> **Note:** You can use an existing API entity if there is one already defined in Auth0 that represents the audience you are/will be serving with {{site.konnect_short_name}} Portal applications.
 In most cases, it is a good idea to create a new API that is specific to your Konnect Portal applications.

 To create a new API audience: